 - Cumulative metrics capture changes over time — for example, the number of errors returned by an API function call in the last hour.

 - Distributed tracing is the third pillar of observability and provides insights into the performance of operations across microservices.
 An application may depend on multiple services, each with its own set of metrics and logs.
-Distributed tracing is a way of observing requests as they move through distributed cloud environments.
+Distributed tracing is observing requests as they move through distributed cloud environments.
 In these complex systems, traces highlight any problems that can happen with the relationships among services.

 Why monitoring and observability need a next-gen approach

 When trying to effectively monitor, manage, and improve complex microservices-based applications, observability and monitoring are both vital.
-Monitoring and observability represent a continuum from basic telemetry of single servers to deep insights about complete applications and dependencies.
+Monitoring and observability represent a continuum from basic telemetry of single servers to profound insights about complete applications and dependencies.

 An automatic and intelligent approach to monitoring and observability

 An advanced software intelligence solution like Dynatrace automatically collects and analyzes highly scalable data to make sense of these sprawling multicloud environments.
 Dynatrace’s causal AI engine, Davis, sifts through massive volumes of disparate, high-velocity data streams, and analyzes them through a unified interface.
-This single source of truth tears down information silos that traditionally separate teams that perform many different functions on many different application components.
+This single source of truth tears down information silos that traditionally separate teams that perform different functions on many application components.
 This centralized, automatic approach eliminates the need for manual diagnostics.
 It also provides paths to remediation to keep the technology users rely on functioning smoothly.

 Looking for answers?